-The State reserves the right to select the form of payment for all procurements, be it either an outright purchase with payment rendered directly by the State, or a financing/lease-purchase or operating lease via the State Financial Marketplace (GS SMart and/or Lease SMart).
-If payment is via the financial marketplace, the Supplier will invoice the State and the State will approve the invoice and the selected Lender/Lessor for all product listed on the State's procurement document will pay the supplier on behalf of the State.

-Buyers may contact the GS SMart Administrator, Kris Bianchini via e-mail at kristopher.bianchini@dgs.ca.gov for further information.
+The State reserves the right to select the form of payment for all procurements, whether it is an outright purchase with payment rendered directly by the State, or a financing/lease-purchase or operating lease via the State Financial Marketplace (GS SMart and/or Lease SMart).
+If payment is via the financial marketplace, the CMAS contractor will invoice the State and the State will approve the invoice.
+The selected Lender/Lessor for all product listed on the State's procurement document will pay the supplier on behalf of the State.
+Buyers may contact the GS SMart Unit via e-mail at SFM@dgs.ca.gov for further information.